ObjectPascal-Community/1brc-ObjectPascal/entries/ikelaiah/README.md

   * Introduced a pointer to the weather record, `PStat = ^TStat`.
 This saves approx. 30 - 60 seconds.

 * 1.7
   * Revision release - Sequential approach.
-4-6 mins on my Inspiron 15 7510 laptop (a little improvement on speed).
+4-6 mins on my Inspiron 15 7510 laptop, around 4m50s (a little improvement on speed).
   * Converting Float as String to Int was a bit slow, so resorted to a lookup instead.
 This saves 30-45 seconds.
   * Re-arranged `if` statements in two places.
-This saves 10-15 seconds x 2 = ~ 30 seconds saving.
+This saves 10-15 seconds x 2 = ~ 30 seconds.

 * 1.8
   * Revision release - Sequential approach.
-4-6 mins on my Inspiron 15 7510 laptop (a little improvement on speed).
+3-5 mins on my Inspiron 15 7510 laptop, around 3m50s (a little improvement on speed).
-  * Removed double lookup on dictionaries.
+  * Removed double lookup on dictionaries; removed `.Contains` and used `TryGetValue` instead.
+This saves approx 60 seconds.

 ## License